wutangpaul/sinatra-angular-yeoman/README.md

 ## What's in the box?

-This is basically a Yeoman generated AngularJS app, riding on a Sinatra, with some additional goodies thrown in.
+This is basically a Yeoman generated AngularJS app, riding on Sinatra, configured with some additional goodies thrown in.
 I use it as a starter template for new projects.
 No Bootstrap, no jQuery, no resets.
 Plug your own in.

 * AngularJS with modular skeleton layout
 * Yeoman